 The cost of additions to utility plant and replacement of retired units of property are capitalized.
-Cost includes material, direct labor and fringe benefits, transportation, and such indirect items as engineering, supervision, and interest on borrowed funds during construction, net of interest earned on unspent construction proceeds.
+Cost includes material, direct labor and fringe benefits, transportation, and such indirect items as engineering, supervision, and interest during construction based on the interest rate on outstanding debt of the system in the prior fiscal year as allowed by GASB 76.
 Repairs, maintenance, and minor purchases of equipment are charged to expenses as incurred.